‘DWTS’ Pro Peta Murgatroyd Poses In A Parking Lot In Tiny Shorts, Laughs Off Comments That She’s Too Old

-Peta Murgatroyd is known for her glamorous outfits, but in a recent Instagram post she posed in more casual attire.
-The 33-year-old Dancing with the Stars pro dancer also laughed off a commenter who didn’t like how she looked in the new photo with pal Keo Motsepe.
+Peta Murgatroyd is known for her glamorous outfits, but in a recent Instagram post, she posed in more casual attire.
+The 33-year-old Dancing with the Stars pro dancer also laughed off a commenter who didn’t like how she looked in the new photo, as she appeared with pal Keo Motsepe.

-In a selfie taken by Keo, Peta is seen posing in a white crop top and super short fringed shorts.
-The New Zealand born beauty has her blonde hair pulled back as she looks straight at the camera.
+In a selfie taken by Keo, Peta is seen posing in a white crop top and super-short fringed shorts.
+The New Zealand-born beauty has her blond hair pulled back as she looks straight at the camera.

 In the caption to the sassy selfie, Peta notes that it is Keo’s birthday as she pays tribute to his kindness and their long friendship.
 She also promises that they will “turn up” at his 30th birthday party this weekend.